Book – Think Again, (The power of knowing what you don’t know) (Summary)

 6) Benefits of Doubt –

-- Knowledge is best sought from experts, but creativity and wisdom can come from anywhere.
+- Experts best seek knowledge, but creativity and wisdom can come from anywhere.

 - Arrogance leaves us blind to our weaknesses.
-Humility is a reflective lens: it helps us see them clearly.
+Humility is a reflective lens: it helps us see them.
 Confident humility is a corrective lens: it enables us to overcome those weaknesses.

 7) The Joy of Being Wrong –

-- Adams claims that we are often open, intrigued and willing to learn when we are wrong about things those don’t matter much to us.
+- Adams claims that we are often open, intrigued, and willing to learn when we are wrong about things that don’t matter much to us.

 - However, when a core belief is questioned, we tend to shut down rather than open up.
-It’s as if there’s a miniature dictator living inside our heads.
+It’s as if a miniature dictator is living inside our heads.

 - To unlock the joy of being wrong, we need to detach.
-I’ve learned that two kinds of detachment are especially useful: detaching your present from your past and detaching your opinions from your identity.
+I’ve learned that two kinds of detachment are beneficial: detaching your present from your past and detaching your opinions from your identity.

 Part II – Interpersonal Rethinking – Opening Other People’s Mind

-When arguing with others we often take an adversarial approach.
-Instead of opening their minds, we effectively shut them down or rile them up.
+When arguing with others, we often take an adversarial approach.
+Instead of opening their minds, we effectively shut them down or riled them.

-They play defence by putting up a shield, play offence by preaching their perspectives and prosecuting ours or play politics by telling us what we want to hear without changing what they think.
+They play defense by putting up a shield, play offense by preaching their perspectives and prosecuting ours, or play politics by telling us what we want to hear without changing what they think.

 1) The Debate is Like a Dance –

 - A good debate is not a war.
-It’s not even a tug-of-war, where you can drag your opponent to your side if you pull hard enough on the rope.
-It’s more like a dance that hasn’t been choreographed, negotiated with a partner who has a different set of steps in mind.
+It’s not a tug-of-war; you can drag your opponent to your side if you pull hard enough on the rope.
+It’s more like a dance that hasn’t been choreographed and negotiated with a partner who has a different set of steps in mind.

-- Adam explained well how skilled negotiator differs from amateur one.
-They find common grounds, ask more questions, provide lesser yet solid arguments, and do their best to let opponent keep an open mind to think merit of both side’s argument.
+- Adam explained well how a skilled negotiator differs from an amateur one.
+They find common grounds, ask more questions, provide lesser yet solid arguments, and do their best to let the opponent keep an open mind to think about the merit of both side’s arguments.

 2) Building Stereotypes –

-- Adam explains how we form beliefs and build stereotype in our mind and go to heights justifying or defending them and diminish the rival’s beliefs.
+- Adam explains how we form beliefs, build stereotypes in our minds, and go to heights justifying or defending them, diminishing the rival’s opinions.

 - Our beliefs are like pairs of reality goggles.
 We use them to make sense of the world and navigate our surroundings.
 A threat to our opinions cracks our goggles, leaving our vision blurred.

-- We become especially hostile when trying to defend opinions that we know, deep down, are false.
+- We become incredibly hostile when trying to defend opinions that we know, deep down, are false.
 This is where individual rethinking in scientist mode can help.

 3) Motivational Interviewing –

-- Three things to keep in Mind for Mastering Motivational Interviewing – 1) Ask Open-ended questions, 2) Engage in Reflective Listening, 3) Affirm person’s desire and ability to change.
+- Three things to remember for Mastering Motivational Interviewing – 1) Ask Open-ended questions, 2) Engage in Reflective Listening, and 3) Affirm a person’s desire and ability to change.

 Part III – Collective Rethinking

-A dose of complexity can disrupt overconfidence cycles and spur rethinking cycles.
-It gives us more humility about our knowledge and more doubts about our opinions, and it can make us curious enough to discover the information we were lacking.
+A dose of complexity can disrupt overconfidence cycles and spur rethinking processes.
+It gives us more humility about our knowledge and more doubts about our opinions, and it can make us curious enough to discover the information we lack.

 1) Rewriting the Text Book –

-- Ultimately, education is more then the information we accumulate in our heads.
-It’s the habits we develop as we keep revising our drafts and the skills, we build to keep learning.
+- Ultimately, education is more than the information we accumulate in our heads.
+It’s the habits we develop as we revise our drafts and the skills we build to keep learning.

-- Collecting a teacher’s knowledge may help us solve the challenges of the day, but understanding how a teacher thinks can help us navigate the challenges of a lifetime.
+- Collecting a teacher’s knowledge may help us solve the day’s challenges, but understanding how a teacher thinks can help us navigate the challenges of a lifetime.

 2) Learning, Interrupted –